As a color between green and blue, turquoise is remarkably versatile. It’s often seen as a spiritual color, and has a calm, natural quality.

 What Colors Make Turquoise?

-A real, light turquoise color may be made by combining blue, green, and white.
+A real, light turquoise color may be made by combining blue, green, and white, if you’re using the RYB color wheel.
 You should be able to achieve a pleasing cyan by combining the blue and green.
 Then, keep adding tiny bits of white until you achieve the shade of turquoise you want.

-The recommended starting point for creating turquoise is a ratio of 2:1 between blue and green.
+When creating turquoise, try a ratio of 2:1 between blue and green.

 Popular Cyan Shades